AI Builders Brief

 Claude plugs into Microsoft 365 everywhere

-Microsoft 365 connectors are now on every Claude plan, so Outlook, OneDrive, and SharePoint can feed straight into chats.
-It’s a practical move: Claude is turning from a standalone assistant into something that can actually work across your inbox and docs.
+Microsoft 365 connectors are now on every Claude plan, so you can pull Outlook, OneDrive, and SharePoint into the chat instead of juggling tabs.
+It’s a practical move: Claude is turning into a more useful work assistant by sitting closer to the docs and email people already live in.

 X